luerhard/chapter_regression_and_artifical/main.md

 Instead of being prone to overfitting (like [!ts] models), [!sml] uses the training data and tunes regularizers to fit the data at hand (number and effect differing by algorithm).

 We will illustrate such a typical [!sml] workflow on two examples in the remainder of this contribution.
-We will focus on illustrating the use of [!ml] for "classifications" instead of "regressions" in order to keep the analysis as comprehensible as possible.[^language] \footnote{In the language of [!ml], this translates into using a categorical, often binary, dependent variable (i.e., solving a "classification" problem), while employing "regressions" refers to techniques that use continuous outcomes.}
+We will focus on illustrating the use of [!ml] for "classifications" instead of "regressions" in order to keep the analysis as comprehensible as possible[^language].
-In particular, binary outcomes have the advantage to yield relatively simple indicators for model performance, confusion matrices.
+In particular, confusion matrices (see below) for binary outcomes have the advantage to yield relatively simple indicators for model performance.
-Nevertheless, those are among the most common concepts of [!ml] and so provide a useful case for the purposes of this contribution.
+Nevertheless, those are among the most common concepts of [!ml] and provide a useful case for the purposes of this contribution.
 All derived conclusions, however, do apply for "regressions" (in the [!ml] sense) too.

 [^language]: In the language of [!ml], this translates into using a categorical, often binary, dependent variable (i.e., solving a "classification" problem), while employing "regressions" refers to techniques that use continuous outcomes.
 This might be a bit confusing for social scientists first.